Origin and Meaning of 13 common symbols used in our everyday life

 6. Hospital: This symbol is being used since the existence of Mesopotamian culture.
 It is considered to be originated in the Greek civilization.
 The symbol has a snake around a stick/rod.

 Image Source:Manual of Traffic Signs

-7. Handicapped: This symbol was devised by International Commission on Technology and Accessibility in 1968.
+7. Handicapped: This symbol was devised by the International Commission on Technology and Accessibility in 1968.
 Ms. Sussan Coroade has been given the credit for devising this symbol.

-8. AIDS: Red Ribbon is used to create awareness among masses with regard to drug abuse, AIDS, Drunk Driving, illegal trading of drugs and to stop such nuisance.
+8. AIDS: Red Ribbon is used to create awareness among masses with regard to drug abuse, AIDS, Drunk Driving, illegal trading of drugs and to stop such a nuisance.
 It is also a sign of unity and solidarity among the AIDS patients.
 The usage of this ribbon was started in 1991 in New York as a Red Ribbon Scheme.

 9. Danger sign: This sign was started to identify toxic and poisonous substances in New York in 1929.
 Though some people use it to denote the danger from electric appliances and power, this is not the right practice as there is a separate symbol for that.